jina-ai/jina/docs/fundamentals/gateway/index.md

 Although both interfaces are similar, we recommend using the Gateway API in certain cases, especially for customizing the gateway implementation.
 `````
-## Serve multiple protocols at the same time:
+## Support multiple protocols at the same time
 You can use multiple protocols in the same gateway, serve your Flow using multiple protocols and bind it
 to several ports: